 I’m a Bay-Area based queer photographer (they/them and he/him pronouns) currently living with my partner and a very spoiled house cat in Oakland.
 My love of photography began when I "borrowed" my father's canon Ae-1 camera back in high school (He never did get that camera back, sorry dad!)
-Many rolls of film later and a stack of full hard drives later, I still love working with people to create a setting which allows them to confidently share themselves with the world.
-Similarly, I strive to create that same experience for wedding and commitment ceremonies.
+Many rolls of film and a stack of full hard drives later, I still love working with people to create a setting which allows them to confidently share themselves with the world.
+I love providing that same experience for my headshot, wedding and commitment ceremony clients.

 My background in fine art and documentary photography has inspired several personal projects, including 'Here', an ongoing series combining personal statements and portraiture of transgender, non-binary, and gender nonconforming folk from my community.

 I’ve worked as a freelance photographer for over fifteen years, and some of my other hobbies include growing way too many house plants, drinking an insane amount of tea, cooking (sometimes successfully) and planning my next backpacking excursion.

 Photography has shown me new ways of seeing the world, I love working with people, environments, and the random encounters that make life special.
 Weddings are the perfect combination of these elements, I love my job and have been fortunate to work with many terrific clients!